SimplyJuanjo/cursor-dubai-slides/slides.md

 <div class="grid grid-cols-1 gap-6">

 ## **An AI-First Code Editor**
-Cursor is a programming environment powered by large language models (LLMs) designed to support developers across the spectrum of AI-assisted programming.
+Cursor is a programming/text editor environment powered by large language models (LLMs) designed to support developers across the spectrum of AI-assisted programming.

 ## **Key Concepts**
 - **LLMs**: Predict the next token using context (conversation + files + prompts)
 - **Context**: The data the model sees when generating responses
 - **Tokens**: Units of text that determine size and cost
-- **Model Selection**: Choose LLMs based on reasoning, speed, or cost
+- **Model Selection**: Choose LLMs based on use case, reasoning, speed, or cost

 </div>